 As promised in Dutch Designer Marcel Wanders Part 1 and Part 2, here are pictures I would not have taken before I saw the Marcel Wanders Pinned Up exhibit at the Stedelijk and a bit about what’s different.

-Wanders emphasized story in his work usually by adding the human form.
-That got me to thinking about the difference between object, scene, mood and story.
-Object, scene, mood, story form concentric circles around the subject of an image no matter what the medium.
-The wider the images reaches, the great potential for viewers to engage.
+Wanders emphasized stories in his work usually by adding the human form.
+That got me to thinking about the difference between object, scene, mood, and story.
+Object, scene, mood, and story form concentric circles around the subject of an image no matter what the medium.
+The wider the images reach, the greater potential for viewers to engage.

-As a result, the image goes from object (flower) to scene (flower in garden).
+As a result, the image goes from an object (flower) to scene (flower in the garden).
 Wanders also paid particular attention to surface detail.

 This photo juxtaposes oasis and bustle.
 A couple walking over the bridge would have activated a story here.
 Who are they?
 Why are they here?
-What is their relationship to each other?
+What is their relationship with each other?

 At the Holocaust Memorial in Washington Park, broken possessions litter the path leading to the memorial referring to people in flight.
 Two people stand at the memorial reading names.

 When you add humans or references to humans, a story almost immediately appears.
 Spent blossoms in the foreground and an older couple in the background at Keukenhof Gardens in Lisse, the Netherlands give this photo an extra layer of complexity.